AetherSparks/Sentiment-Analysis-in-Music-Therapy/README.md

   - Contains the script for ensemble learning using majority voting.

 ### **Scripts**
+As it is not possible to save the Trained Models in the Repository and upload it to Github due to their large sizes, we have instead uploaded their Training Scripts.
+Just run the given Files to obtain the trained models along with their corresponding accuracy, f1 score, etc.

 1. `XGBoost/XGBoost_Training.py`
    - Script to train and save the XGBoost model.